hoffsupes/Multi-BandBlending/README.md

 # Multi-BandBlending

 Implements Pyramidal blending wherein a laplacian pyramid is created out of portions of images to be blended and then the pyramids themselves added per level to give a new third pyramid, which is then superimposed to give a new image

+Coming Soon:

+Small linux executable to do pyramidal blending!
+Also: Linux based computer vision software to do various things! (be on the lookout for this!)